By Megan Hale. Last Updated 4th July 2025.

 The first of these is to claim compensation directly from the perpetrator of the crime.
 In order to do this, you would need to know who they are, and they would need to have sufficient funds to pay you your compensation.

 The other option available to you is claiming compensation through the Criminal Injuries Compensation Authority (CICA).
-This is an executive agency that is sponsored by the Ministry of Justice and pays compensation to people who have been injured in criminal attacks.
+This is an executive agency sponsored by the Ministry of Justice, which pays compensation to individuals who have been injured in criminal attacks.
 Our guide primarily focuses on claiming through the CICA.

 If at any point you would like to speak to an advisor about criminal injury claims, then you can call our friendly and helpful team for more information.